Introduction

 Possible Drug Interactions

-Saw palmetto may interact with:
+Saw palmetto can interact with:

 - Blood thinners